Video length 6:15 min.Learn more about Teaching Climate Literacy and Energy Awareness»

 About the Science

-- This detailed video describes the NEEM ice core research project, which explores samples from ice cores from the Eemian period -- a geological period that began about 130,000 years ago, and is potentially similar to what may happen to atmospheric temperatures in the next few hundred years.
+- This detailed video describes how ice cores from the Eemian period illuminate what may happen to atmospheric temperatures in the next few hundred years.

 - The video shows how scientists use a continuous sampling technique to analyze ice core samples in the field.